stennety/mywebsite/_posts/2022-06-18-how-to-nominate-someone-for-testeroftheday.md

 ---
 title: 'How to nominate someone for #TesterOfTheDay'
 tags:
-- community
-- awards
+- Community
-- tester of the day
+- Tester of The Day
-- nomination
 date: 2022-06-18 00:00:00 +0100
 categories:
 - Tester of The Day